inria-thoth/cyanure/_sources/welcome.rst.txt

 Cyanure can handle a large variety of loss functions (logistic, square, squared hinge, multinomial logistic) and regularization functions (:math:`\ell_2`, :math:`\ell_1`, elastic-net, fused Lasso, multi-task group Lasso).
-It provides a simple Python API, which is very close to that of scikit-learn, which should be extended to other languages such as R or Matlab in a near future.
+It provides a simple Python API, which should be fully compatible with scikit-learn, which should be extended to other languages such as R or Matlab in a near future.

 The code is written by `Julien Mairal <http://julien.mairal.org>`_ (Inria, Univ.
 Grenoble-Alpes) and Thomas Ryckeboer (Inria), and